Rationality properties of complex representations of reductive p-adic groups: Elliptic representations

 \subsection{R-groups and elliptic representations}

 \ This paragraph is based on constructions and results of J. Arthur presented in \cite{Ar}.
-We note that Arthur considered only tempered representations reductive groups defined over local fields of characteristic zero.
-But all the harmonic analysis which is necessary for these results has been developed for tempered and nontempered representations of reductive groups over nonarchimedean local fields, so we may include those as well.
+We note that Arthur considered only reductive groups defined over local fields of characteristic zero.
+But all the harmonic analysis which is necessary for these results has also been developed for reductive groups over local fields of positive characteristic, so we may include those as well.